Jarinko Chie (film)

 Jarinko Chie (じゃりン子チエ), also known as Downtown Story, is a 1981 Japanese animated film directed by Isao Takahata.
-Based on the 1978 manga by Etsumi Haruki, the film was co-written by Takahata and Noboru Shiroyama, it stars the voices of Chinatsu Nakayama, Norio Nishikawa, Kiyoshi Nishikawa, Kyoko Mitsubayashi, and Gannosuke Ashiya.
+Based on the 1978 seinen manga by Etsumi Haruki, the film was co-written by Takahata and Noboru Shiroyama, it stars the voices of Chinatsu Nakayama, Norio Nishikawa, Kiyoshi Nishikawa, Kyoko Mitsubayashi, and Gannosuke Ashiya.
 Taking place in a working class town in Osaka, the young and independent Chie navigates the adult world around her, seeking to reform her father's behaviour and keep her family together.

-Distributed by Toho, Jarinko Chie was released in Japan on 11 April 1981.
-The film has received praise, particularly for its social consciousness and comedy.
+Produced and animated by Tokyo Movie Shinsha, Jarinko Chie was Takahata's reintroduction to feature-length animated films after working in television anime.
+Production began in December 1980, with the animation style taking strong cues from the source material.
+Particular notice was taken to accurately portray the film's setting of Osaka, including research trips, the use of Kansai dialect, and the hiring of Osakan cast members.
+The film was released in Japan by Toho on 11 April 1981.
+Jarinko Chie saw moderate box office success and has been praised, particularly for its social consciousness and comedy.
+Analyses of the film have looked at the story as a commentary on masculinity and the role of community.
 After its success, Takahata served as the chief director for a follow-up TV series.
-The film makes extensive reference to the local geography and culture, the characters use Kansai dialect, and Chie herself has remained a popular character in Osaka.
+Chie herself has remained a popular character in Osaka.